estatewatch/estatewatch/content/estates/highpath.md

 Savills was later also instructed to produce a [financial viability appraisal](https://planning.merton.gov.uk/MVM.DMS/Planning%20Application/1000098000/1000098159/17P1721_Clarions%20Financial%20Viability%20Appraisal%20Summary%20Report.pdf) justifying Clarion's claim that it couldn't provide a policy-compliant level of affordable housing for the scheme.

 It is worth noting that the three merton schemes provide something that no other regeneration scheme has offered - namely, a very generous [re-housing offer](http://35percent.org/img/mertonoffer.pdf) to leaseholders which gives them full equity of a replacement home after 11 years.
+Although these have reported that the replacement homes offered are smaller than their current homes.

+In 2023, a new Outline Planning Application (OPA) for the remaining phases (4-7B) of the estate was submitted and approved.
+This permitted the further densification of development in the later phases of the scheme, with the express intention of 'optimising development capacity'.

+This incresed the permitted development to include a total of 2,272 homes of which 493 are described as 'social/affordable rent':

+{% image "src/images/highpathtenure.png", "tenure mix for high path estate" %}

+The [revised section 106 agreement](https://planning.merton.gov.uk/MVM.DMS/Planning%20Application/1000120000/1000120762/22P3686_Section%20106%20Agreement.pdf) replaces the previous definition of affordable housing with a much looser definition:

+{% image "src/images/highpaths106.png", "high path s106" %}

+This is confirmed in the scheme's [viability assessment](https://planning.merton.gov.uk/MVM.DMS/Planning%20Application/1000120000/1000120762/22P3686_Financial%20Viability%20Assessment%2003.pdf) which says _"We have been advised by Clarion to assume that all rented homes will be let as Social Rent tenure homes, although note that the Section 106 agreement allows for a more flexible range of tenures to be provided."_ (para 6.2.4)

 ---